Andrew-Casey/wine_project/README.md

 # wine_project

 # Goal:
-- Predict the quality of wine while incorporating unsupervised learning techniques.
+- Predict the quality of wine while incorporating unsupervised/supervised learning techniques.

 # Description:
 - Using unsupervised (exploration with clustering) / supervised machine learning (classification modeling) we want to try predicting the quality of wine.
 We will be using features from the wine dataset, and clustering models to build clusters within our notebook.
 Using stats tests and visualizations, including clustering we will attempt to single out the drivers of quality.
 We will then attempt to create a MLM that predicts the quality of wine.